96boards/documentation/ConsumerEdition/guides/multi-usb-camera.md

 - From this point on we could either keep reducing the resolution or reduce the frame rate in half ```v4l2:///dev/video0:chroma=mjpg:width=640:height=480:fps=15```, this allows me to stream from upto three Webcams.

-- NOTE: replace video0 with video1, video2 or the device id for your webcam.
+- Replace video0 with video1, video2 or the device id for your webcam.

-# 5) Footnotes

-- **Note 1:** Although this guide follows ```vlc```, the concept can be applied to any other software using v4l2 driver.
-- **Note 2:** Majority of the webcams are compatible with this guide, although there are some webcams that do not play well with v4l2 and will send uncompressed data stream irrespective of the command.
-Such webcams will not work with this guide.
-- **Note 3** This is a trial an error process and depends upon the exact setup, some more tweaking may be necessary depending upon you setup.
+> This is a trial an error process and depends upon the exact setup, some more tweaking may be necessary depending upon you setup.

 - **References: ** https://wiki.videolan.org/Documentation:Modules/v4l2/